Michael Stewart Waddington – Partner

 Areas of Practice

-- Michael Waddington is a trial lawyer that primarily practices in the area of criminal defense, court martial defense, and appeals.
+- Michael Waddington is a trial lawyer that primarily practices in the area of criminal defense and court martial defense.

 Temple University School of Law, Philadelphia, PA